Table of contents

 In Kubernetes, pod security policies are a powerful tool for mitigating security risks and enforcing secure configurations within your Kubernetes environment.
 However, using Kubernetes pod security policies to maximum effect takes some effort.
 It’s unlikely that your default pod security policies (if in fact you have them set by default at all) are a good match for your needs.

 With that challenge in mind, this article explains how to get the most out of Kubernetes pod security policies.
 We’ll begin by briefly explaining how the policies work and what the goal behind them is.
 We’ll then walk through best practices for making sure that Kubernetes pod security policies are optimized for your environment.
+This blog post is part of a series about container security.

 What are Kubernetes pod security policies?